Juirrl/Handy-Chaturbate-Extension/README.md

 Sync status: The app uploads a pattern file to the handy server and syncs the server time on startup.
 If the sync did not work check your connection status, open the popup, and click sync.

 Action: Shows what command was last sent to the handy.
 Error Messages: Displays any error messages in communicating with the handy server.
 A few error messages are normal, the app will attempt to resend the failed command.
-If frequent error messages
-occur check your connection.
+If frequent error messages occur check your connection.

 You will need a chaturbate app or bot to track tips and send commands to the handy.
 Commands must be sent with the cb.log command.
 Valid commands are:
 Handy:Stop
 Handy:Set Level:[0-7]
-Handy:Set Pattern:["Head tease", "Fast down, slow up", "Slow down, fast up", "Alternating top & bottom", "Alternating speed", "Alternating long and short",
-			"Gradually stroke longer and shorter", "Gradually speed up and slow down"]
+Handy:Set Pattern:["Head tease", "Fast down, slow up", "Slow down, fast up", "Alternating top & bottom", "Alternating speed", "Alternating long and short", "Gradually stroke longer and shorter", "Gradually speed up and slow down"]

 An example app should be in the chaturbate system, search for handy.

+## Known Issues

+There is a pause while switching between modes, IE going from stready strokes to a pattern or vice versa.
+This is a limitation in the current handy firmware.
+There is no option to add your own patterns since the SHA256 key for the pattern file is hard coded into the extension.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.